 Everyone loves Breaking Bad.
-It tells the tale of a chemistry teacher who, after finding out that he has terminal cancer, decides to enter into a life of crime and sell meth.
-Of course, every decision in life that involves selling meth generally ends poorly, and the same goes for our anti-hero; Walter White.
-The 5 season series follows Walter as he learns the drug dealing business, enlists high school student Jesse Pinkman to help him, and generally gets involved in terrible situations.
+It tells the tale of a chemistry teacher who, after finding out that he has terminal cancer, decides to enter into a life of crime and sell contraband.
+Of course, every decision in life that involves selling contraband generally ends poorly, and the same goes for our anti-hero; Walter White.
+The 5 season series follows Walter as he learns the contraband dealing business, enlists high school student Jesse Pinkman to help him, and generally gets involved in terrible situations.

 With the series’ success being widely regarded as the equivalent of hitting the jackpot at an online casino, Netflix has stunned fans by announcing that a sequel film will go live on the 11th October 2019.
 The announcement was met by a mixed reception, with some hotly suggesting that the original series was perfect, and did not need further elaboration.
 Others are thrilled that they will be given the chance to delve back into the seedy world created by writer and director Vince Gilligan.